quii/learn-go-with-tests/roman-numerals.md

 }
 ```

-Notice I am using the slide functionality to just run one of the tests for now (`cases[:1]`) as trying to make all of those tests pass all at once is too big a leap
+Notice I am using the slice functionality to just run one of the tests for now (`cases[:1]`) as trying to make all of those tests pass all at once is too big a leap

 ## Try to run the test